Ms L Balchin

 At Fearnhill, our vision for careers education is to widen horizons, challenge stereotypes and raise aspirations.
 We aim to provide young people with the knowledge and skills necessary to make successful transitions into the next stage of their life, to connect learning to the future and in so doing, motivate young people to understand and navigate a clear pathway to rewarding future jobs and careers.

 Careers education is an integral part of the PSHE programme, with specific programmes for each year group.
 The careers education programme aims to prepare students for working life after school and help them develop to their full potential.
-Activities are aligned with the three main sections of the Career Development Institute’s framework for careers, employability and enterprise education:
+Activities are aligned with the 8 Gatsby Benchmarks which are current, best practice delivery for careers education and guidance in schools.

 To request an appointment with the personal adviser, students should speak to Mrs Balchin or their form tutor.